Shipra-20/project-scm/README.md

 #GitHub Project
 ## Description
-This project demonstrates the use og .gitignore and README files.
+This project demonstrates the use of .gitignore and README files.